JakobWong/VAST2020/q1/readme.md

 1. Left click a dot to display the related image and check if it is correctly classified.

 2. Right click a dot to tag the status of classification as "correctly classified" or "misclassified".
-Once being tagged as "correctly classified", a dot turns green.
-Contrast to that tagged as "misclassified" makes it less visible.
+Once being tagged as "correctly classified", a dot is outlined green.
+Contrast to that being tagged as "misclassified" outlines the dot red

 3. For relabeling misclassified data, hit the `Show Incorrect Data Only` button which makes incorrectly labeled data samples the only visible ones.
 In this mode, Left Click a dot to see the related image.
 Right click to select the correct label you think the object in the image should be classified as.